NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 When handling research data, it's essential to navigate various legal aspects, including but not limited to data protection law, copyright and neighbouring rights, contract law, and federal, national, and international regulations.
 Depending on the nature of your research project, other legal aspects may come into play.
 For example, if your research involves inventions, patent law must be considered.
 Collaboration with companies or contract research may entail contractual agreements, including confidentiality agreements.
 Additionally, when collecting data on privately owned land, such as agricultural fields, you might encounter personal data concerns, necessitating data anonymization.
 In some cases, specific projects may require an ethics committee's expert opinion, typically maintained by universities to assess ethical matters in scientific investigations.
 Professional societies may also have their own ethics committees, although expenses might be associated with the evaluation process.

 Before data can be made publicly available, there are many legal aspects to consider -- because not all data can or should be made public.
-The most important legal aspects are considered in the following decision aid in the form of a flow chart.
+The most important legal aspects are considered in the following decision aid in the form of a flow chart[^45].
 Answering the questions will guide you through the decision-making process to a recommendation:

 ![](images/figure6decidedatapublication.png "Figure 6.
 Decision-making process for data publication, Source: [Forschungsdaten veröffentlichen?](https://doi.org/10.5281/ZENODO.3368292)[^45], English translation by HeFDI, [CC0](https://creativecommons.org/public-domain/cc0/)")